• Skip to primary navigation

 Specialty: OB/GYN, Oncology

+Diljeet K. Singh is a women’s health advocate and an integrative gynecologic oncologist in clinical practice since 1999.
 Dr. Singh received her medical degree from Northwestern University and master’s degree from the Harvard School of Public Health.
-She completed an obstetrics and gynecology residency at the Johns Hopkins and a gynecologic oncology fellowship at the MD Anderson Cancer Center.
+She completed an obstetrics and gynecology residency at Johns Hopkins Hospital and a gynecologic oncology fellowship at the MD Anderson Cancer Center.
 She completed her doctoral degree in public health on cost analysis at the University of Texas School of Public Health and an associate fellowship in integrative medicine at the University of Arizona.
-She is a board adviser with Physicians for a National Health Program.
+She currently serves as president of Physicians for a National Health Program.

 Carol Paris, MD